qleet/user-docs/docs/guides/getting-started.md

 ```

 The `KubernetesRuntimeInstance` field refers to the compute space cluster that we wish to
 deploy to.
 It is already populated with the default compute space cluster.
+This
+field is not required since the `threeport-test` Kubernetes runtime instance
+is the default and will be used unless otherwise specified, but is included
+here for demo purposes.

 The remaining `DomainName` and `Gateway` fields are used to expose the wordpress
 application via HTTPS at a specified domain.
 These may be uncommented if you have deployed to